ROCm/roctracer/doc/roctracer_spec.md

 the runtime API calls and asynchronous GPU activity.
 - The rocTX API is provided for application code annotation.
 ```
-## 1. High level overview
+## 1. High-level overview
 ```
-The goal of the implementation is to provide a runtime independent API for tracing of runtime calls and asynchronous activity, like GPU kernel dispatches and memory moves.
+The goal of the implementation is to provide a runtime-independent API for tracing runtime calls and asynchronous activity, like GPU kernel dispatches and memory moves.
 The tracing includes callback API for runtime API tracing and activity API for asynchronous activity records logging.